Skip to main content

 ISA ISA Certified

-Insured Not verified
+Insured

 How we verify →

 NewVista Tree Service has built a strong local reputation in the Los Altos area with 15+ years of experience and a family-owned model.
 The company keeps an ISA Certified Arborist on staff to handle complex removals and heritage tree consultations.
-Their familiarity with the Los Altos Conditional Use Permit process and Planning Department expectations makes them a solid choice for homeowners navigating protected tree removal.
+Their familiarity with the Los Altos Conditional Use Permit process and Planning Department expectations makes them a solid choice for homeowners working within protected tree removal.

 Based In